-- The mortgages purchased from Venn Hypotheken B.V. will be held by Goldman Sachs Bewaarstichting I ("the Custodian Foundation") for account of the Fund. - Cash and cash equivalents are held at banks that have at least an investment grade rating. - For counterparty risk with regard to the investments in investment funds, we refer to the financial statements of the specific investment funds.
+- The mortgages purchased from NN Bank will be held by Goldman Sachs Bewaarstichting I for account of the Fund - Cash and cash equivalents are held at banks that have at least an investment grade rating. - For counterparty risk with regard to the investments in investment funds, we refer to the financial statements of the specific investment funds.